What are Actuarial Gains or Losses?

 When actuarial gains or losses occur, a company must adjust its estimated pension payments to present a more accurate projection of its benefit obligations.
 When the adjustments take place, companies must report their pension obligations and the financial condition of their pension reserves at the end of each annual accounting period.

 When accounting for actuarial gains or losses, actuaries take into consideration many factors, such as employee salaries, retirement rates, mortality rates, inflation, and investment returns.
-The factors are accounted for when making actuarial adjustments to an employer’s pension obligations.
+The assumptions or factors are accounted for when making actuarial adjustments to an employer’s pension obligations.

 When companies adjust for actuarial gains or losses, they must amortize increases or decreases over time such that new changes align with the expected pension payments for current recipients.
 The disclosure of pension details can also provide investors and regulators with a greater understanding of the financial position of a company.